Help users to Create a username

 When to use this pattern

-Before using this pattern, you should consider whether you really need users to create accounts in the first place.
+Before using this pattern, you should consider whether you really need users to create accounts in your service in the first place.

 How it works